V-Cent/TTE/docs/tech/tov.md

 ## Base Mechanics

-Here will be display a simple description of base mechanics of the game.
-These are already explained during gameplay, but may have some effects that were only found out during experimentation.
+Here will be displayed a simple description of the base mechanics of the game.
+Most of these are already explained during gameplay, but may have some effects that were only found out during experimentation.

 ### Stats